 I hold both a Degree in Law and French and a Master of Laws from Trinity College Dublin.
 During my primary degree, I spent a university year studying French law at the Université de Poitiers, France.
 I came first overall in my class in my Senior Freshman year at Trinity.
 I also hold a PhD in Law from St John's College, University of Cambridge.
 I am a US Attorney-at-Law and a registered member of the New York State Bar.

-I am an Associate Member of the Centre for Competition Policy and am a peer-reviewer of grant applications under the Newton Fund of the British Council.
+I am a peer-reviewer of grant applications under the Newton Fund of the British Council.
 I am a member of the peer-review colleges of the Arts and Humanities Research Council (UK), the Irish Research Council, the Netherlands Organisation for Scientific Research, the Qatar National Research Fund, the Estonian Research Council, and the Australian Research Council.
 In 2018 I was appointed as a Member of the Outer International Assessment Board for the Government of Ireland's Postdoctoral Fellowship Scheme.
-I have also acted as an external reviewer of grant applications for the Arts and Humanities Research Council, UK Research and Innovation (Future Leaders Fellowship), the Economic and Social Research Council, and the National Science Centre, one of Poland’s main research councils).
+I have also acted as an external reviewer of grant applications for the Arts and Humanities Research Council, UK Research and Innovation (Future Leaders Fellowship), the Economic and Social Research Council, and the National Science Centre (one of Poland’s main research councils).
 In Oslo in September 2018, I acted as a member of an international peer-review panel for the Research Council of Norway.
 In 2019 I acted as a member of a Peer Review Board for the World Economic Forum, focusing on competition law in the digital economy.
 In 2021, I became a Rating Reviewer for South Africa’s National Research Foundation.

 I was recently a co-investigator on the project ‘EU Social and Labour Rights under Internal Market Law’, which was funded by the European Parliament to the tune of €118,000 (Reference: IP/A/EMPL/ST/2014-02).
 I have also worked on competition law projects for DG Sanco (European Commission), Consumers International, British Telecom, the Competition Committee of the OECD, and the British Brands Group.